California Law Review

-California Law Review (also referred to as CLR) is the journal of the University of California, Berkeley, School of Law.
+The California Law Review (also referred to as CLR) is the journal of the University of California, Berkeley, School of Law.
 It was established in 1912.
 The application process consists of an anonymous write-on competition, with grades playing no role in the consideration of membership.
 A personal statement is also considered.

-CLR is ranked third and fifth among United States law journals in studies conducted by Washington & Lee University and the University of Oregon, respectively.
+Among United States law journals, CLR is ranked fifth by Washington and Lee University Law School and fifth by a professor at the University of Oregon School of Journalism and Communication.

 History

 California Law Review was the first student-run law review in the Western United States.
 It is the ninth-oldest surviving law review published in the United States.

-A companion volume, the California Law Review Online, was launched in 2014, followed by a podcast in 2021.
+A companion volume, the California Law Review Online, was launched in 2010, followed by a podcast in 2021.
 These publications feature shorter articles, essays, blogs, and audio content.